Data Note: Donor Funding for the Current Ebola Response in the DRC

 - The ongoing Ebola outbreak in the Democratic Republic of the Congo (DRC) has required increasing amounts of external support from donors (for more information on the outbreak, see KFF’s explainer).
 Yet there has been limited information about donor funding to date and a lack of a centralized reporting mechanism for tracking funding.

-- This analysis provides, for the first time, an overview of donor funding for the DRC Ebola response by source.
+- This analysis provides an updated overview of donor funding for the DRC Ebola response by source.
 Highlights include:

-- We estimate that from August 2018, when the outbreak began, through September 2019, approximately $594 million was provided by donors to address Ebola in the DRC.
+- We estimate that from August 2018, when the outbreak began, through early December 2019, approximately $734 million was provided by donors to address Ebola in the DRC.

-- The U.S. provided the largest amount of support ($196 million), followed by the World Bank ($130 million), the World Health Organization (WHO) Contingency Fund for Emergencies ($73 million), the United Kingdom ($64 million), and the European Commission ($52 million).
+- The U.S. provided the largest amount of support ($252 million), followed by the World Bank ($170 million), the United Kingdom ($78 million), the World Health Organization (WHO) Contingency Fund for Emergencies ($73 million), and the European Union ($52 million).

-- Less than half of funding (46%), including about a quarter of U.S. funding, was provided in direct support of the official DRC response plans, which guide national response strategy and enumerate resource needs.
+- About half of funding (49%), including about a fifth of U.S. funding, was provided in direct support of the official DRC response plans, which guide national response strategy and enumerate resource needs.
 This could have implications for the coordination of donor efforts and whether funding is being directed to the most critical or pressing activities.

 - There is also considerable uncertainty about the future of U.S. support since it is unclear how much funding remains available for use in the response, whether the current administration will request additional funds, and whether Congress will provide such funding.